- Solidium’s return on equity holdings was 7.9 per cent for the six-month period and 33.5 per cent for the full calendar year 2021

-Solidium’s representatives have served as the chairman of the shareholders’ nomination boards of Elisa, Metso Outotec, Nokian Tyres, Outokumpu, TietoEVRY and Valmet, and as members of the shareholders’ nomination boards of Kemira, Konecranes, SSAB and Stora Enso.
-The nomination boards prepare the proposals related to the selection and remuneration of the board members for the 2021 Annual General Meetings.
+Solidium’s representatives have served as the chairman of the shareholders’ nomination boards of Elisa, Metso Outotec, Nokian Tyres, Outokumpu, TietoEVRY and Valmet, and as members of the shareholders’ nomination boards of Anora, Kemira, Konecranes, and Stora Enso.
+The nomination boards prepare the proposals related to the selection and remuneration of the board members for the 2022 Annual General Meetings.

 According to Solidium’s strategy the objective for Solidium is to have a representative in the board of each portfolio company.
-Currently Solidium’s CEO Antti Mäkinen is board member of Metso Outotec, Sampo and Stora Enso boards and investment director Annareetta Lumme-Timonen is a board member of SSAB.
-In addition, Solidium’s Board member Aaro Cantell is a member of the board of Valmet, Timo Ahopelto is a member of the board of TietoEVRY, and Jannica Fagerholm is a member of the board of Sampo.
+Currently Solidium’s CEO Antti Mäkinen is a member of the board of Metso Outotec and the chairman the board of Stora Enso.
+In addition, Solidium’s board member Aaro Cantell is a member of the board of Valmet, Timo Ahopelto is a member of the board of TietoEVRY, and Jannica Fagerholm is a member of the board of Sampo.